rkingsmill/Assignment-2-Two-Doors/README.md

     printf("Would you like to play? (y/n): ");
     scanf("%c", &play);

-    //When user decides to play
+    //When user decides to play with 'y'

     if (play == 'y')            {